Exploration-of-image-to-audio-synthesis/.github/profile/README.md

 # Exploration of Multimodal Approaches in Image-to-Audio Synthesis
-This organization was created for coursework conducted at the *National University of Kyiv-Mohyla Academy*.
+This organization was created for the coursework conducted at the *National University of Kyiv-Mohyla Academy*.
 It contains the modified repository for video feature extraction and the repository for the experiments with the finetuning of the [SpecVQGAN](https://github.com/v-iashin/SpecVQGAN) model.
 This `README` file provides a summary of our experiments, fine-tuning efforts, and key insights from the coursework.

 ## Table of Contents
 1. [Goals of Experiments](#goals-of-experiments)